Bucket Elevators: The Choice for Vertical Aggregate Handling

 The size of the aggregate plays a significant role in the overall design and selection of a bucket elevator, most notably in the type of elevator selected.

-Aggregates over ½” are best handled with the continuous discharge style elevator.
+Aggregates with a particle size over ½” are best handled with the continuous discharge style elevator.

 Continuous Discharge Elevators for Aggregates

 Continuous discharge bucket elevators operate at a slower speed and do not utilize a “throwing” action on aggregates.
-This elevator type is preferred when handling more fragile materials, or those that are prone to aeration.
+As such, this elevator type is preferred when handling more fragile materials, or those that are prone to aeration.

 Aggregates under ½” can generally be handled using either continuous discharge or centrifugal discharge elevators.